get-smooth/crypto-lib/doc/eips/rip-b4.md

 The following requirements **MUST** be checked by the precompiled contract to verify signature components are valid:
 - P and Q coordinates verify the curve equation,
 - P and Q coordinates are within prime field range (i.e belong to [0..p-1]).

 The following elements are NOT checked by the precompile:
  - the provided curve is safe regarding classic criteria (twist security, embedded degree, rho security, etc.)
  - the provided points belongs to the right subgroup (for non prime order curves)

 As such it is heavily recommended to avoid custom curves without an extended knowledge and examination of the previous criterias.

 ### Precompiled Contracts Specification
+#### ecMulmuladd
 The `ecMulmuladd` precompiled contract is proposed with the following input and outputs, which are big-endian values:

 - **Input data:** 224 bytes of data including:
-    - 32 bytes of the modulus $p$
+    - 32 bytes of the modulus `p` modulus of the prime field of the curve
-    - 32 bytes of the `a` component of the signature
+    - 32 bytes of the `a` first coefficient of the curve
-    - 32 bytes of the `b` component of the signature
+    - 32 bytes of the `b` second coefficient of the curve
     - 32 bytes of the `Px` x coordinate of the first point
     - 32 bytes of the `Py` y coordinate of the first point
     - 32 bytes of the `Qx` x coordinate of the first point